cscart/docs/en/user_guide/mobile_app/faq.rst

 .. important::

-    We offer a native mobile app for the customers of your CS-Cart store or Multi-Vendor marketplace.
+    We offer a native mobile app for the customers of your Multi-Vendor marketplace.
 It is written on React Native and supports Android and iOS devices.

 .. contents::
    :backlinks: none